frain-dev/convoy-website/content/docs/manual/sources.md

 ## HTTP Ingestion

 This is an unauthenticated API to receive webhook events from third-party webhook providers like Github, Shopify etc, It is designed for incoming projects to receive events from any provider.
-For each provider, a source needs to be configured with it's necessary verification.
+For each provider, a source needs to be configured with its necessary verification.
 Once configured, we provide you with a unique link to be supplied to the provider.

 ### Verification